Overview

 SHAP and feature values are stored in a “shapviz” object that is built from:

-1. Models that know how to calculate SHAP values: XGBoost, LightGBM, H2O (boosted trees).
+1. Models that know how to calculate SHAP values: XGBoost, LightGBM, H2O (tree-based models).

 2. SHAP crunchers like {fastshap}, {kernelshap}, {treeshap}, {fastr}, and {DALEX}.